deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 ## The C Foreign Function Interface

 The C Foreign Function Interface short CFFI was the first way to link to core.
-It was introduced back when Björn started the delta chat project.
+It was introduced back when Björn started the Delta Chat project.
 He wrote the [core in C](https://github.com/deltachat/deltachat-core) and forked the Signal android app for the UI, which is written in Java, so the core is connected via CFFI^[the header file [deltachat.h](https://github.com/deltachat/deltachat-core-rust/blob/main/deltachat-ffi/deltachat.h) is an easy way to get an idea of the API] and [JNI](https://github.com/deltachat/deltachat-android/blob/main/jni/dc_wrapper.c) (java native interface).
 Later [when we moved the core to rust](https://delta.chat/en/2019-05-08-xyiv#the-coming-delta-chat-rustocalypse) the CFFI stayed, and that the API stayed the same is also one of the reason why the migration from c to rust went so well.

+The advantage of a CFFI is that most programming languages have some way to bind to it already built-in.

 A peek into how methods in [`deltachat.h`](https://github.com/deltachat/deltachat-core-rust/blob/main/deltachat-ffi/deltachat.h) look like: